 It’s Never Too Late

-- Create your own core values and don’t steer from them (unless you learn a new one you like).
+- Create your own core values and don’t stray from them (unless you learn a new one you like).

 - Sit with yourself, learn who you are when you’re not around someone else.